Arizona

 Late and Missed Submissions

-AZ does not allow for late biennial report submissions.
+Arizona does not allow for extensions of late biennial report submissions.
 Ineffective timeline management can lead to missed report submissions.
 Lacking a centralized compliance center, unclear designation of responsibilities, and insufficient training can contribute to missing deadlines.
-Failing to submit reports may result in fines of up to $10,000 per day.
+Failing to submit reports may result in fines.

 Tips: